+44 2080 128 209

 You wake up on Lembata Island in a bite-shaped bay under the gaze of a massive live volcano called Ile Api – Island of Fire.
 You are welcomed ashore in a local village with singing and dancing, and witness the production of their famous local textiles.

-After lunch on the boat, you sail across the bay to snorkel on a vibrant local reef and to swim and paddle on a local beach.
+After lunch on the boat, you sail across the bay to snorkel on a vibrant local reef and swim and paddle on a local beach.
 This evening, the crew sets up for a beach BBQ and party under the stars before heading off to your next destination.

 You visit a traditional village up in the mountains, where you are welcomed by the chief and witness a ceremonial war dance in honour of your visit.

-You see their traditional ‘Moko’ war drums and intricately designed ‘Ikat’ fabrics, which have been woven and dyed using age old techniques, and used in local bridal dowries for centuries.
+You see their traditional ‘Moko’ war drums and intricately designed ‘Ikat’ fabrics, which have been woven and dyed using age-old techniques, and used in local bridal dowries for centuries.

 You weigh anchor and cruise east as you enjoy lunch on board, stopping in the late afternoon at a picturesque tropical island to snorkel and swim on a coral reef.